You Need a Thumbnail — Right Now

 The Manual Method (If You Ever Need It)

-If PixThumb is unavailable for any reason, you can construct thumbnail URLs manually.
 Every YouTube video stores thumbnails at predictable addresses.

 First, find your Video ID — it's the 11-character string after v= in the URL.
 For example: